rotemdan/lzutf8.js/README.md

   - Compression **always** results in a byte length that is smaller or equal to the source length, even for random source strings.
   - One single scheme, as no metadata is stored in the compressed stream.

-Javascript implementation:
+*Javascript implementation:*

-  - Thoroughly tested on all popular browsers  - Chrome, Firefox, IE8+, Android 4+, Safari 6+
+  - Thoroughly tested on all popular browsers  - Chrome, Firefox, IE8+, Android 4+, Safari 6+.
   - Can operate asynchronously, both in Node.js and in the browser.
 Uses web workers when available (and takes full advantage of [transferable objects](https://developer.mozilla.org/en-US/docs/Web/Guide/Performance/Using_web_workers#Passing_data_by_transferring_ownership_%28transferable_objects%29) if supported) and falls back to async iterations when not.
   - Allows compressed data to be efficiently packed in plain UTF-16 strings when binary storage is not available or desired (e.g. when using LocalStorage).
-  - Fully supports Node.js streams
+  - Fully supports Node.js streams.
   - Concise, high quality and well structured code written in TypeScript (compiles to approx. ~1700 JS lines excluding comments, test and benchmark code).

 On a more technical note, The LZ-UTF8 byte format is a newly designed, backwards-compatible extension for UTF-8 adding byte-aligned LZ77 pointer sequences while preserving compatibility with plain UTF-8 byte sequences.
 A complete technical specification will be published when funding goal is reached.